-Many of us travel the world, see some magnificent sights and get involved with a lot of photogenic activities, most of which can be captured adequately with a compact camera.
+Many of us, in the security industry, travel the world, see some magnificent sights and get involved with a lot of photogenic activities, most of which can be captured adequately with a compact camera.
 However, for those of us who use cameras in our professional work, particularly when conducting surveillance tasks you’re going to need something a bit more powerful.
 Compacts are what they say they are and great to carry around but choosing an SLR (Single-Lens Reflex) camera can be a bit mind-boggling.

 Camera Cost Considerations Before Purchase

-When choosing a camera do not go for the most expensive; an expensive top of the range camera will give you hundreds of different features but you are likely to only use a fraction of them.
-Before parting with any money on a camera I would suggest that you ask an experienced user for their advice and recommendations.
+When choosing the best camera for surveillance do not go for the most expensive; an expensive top of the range camera will give you hundreds of different features but you are likely to only use a fraction of them on an assignment.
+Before parting with any money on a camera I would suggest that you ask a seasoned surveillance professional for their advice and recommendations.

 Make sure the camera feels comfortable in your hands and the controls are well placed to be simple and quick to use.
 Operating the camera may appear complicated at first but after a few days handling you will become accustomed to it.

-Everyone has their own brand that they prefer to use and I try to ignore the ‘camera snobs’ that argue that one brand is better over another.
+Everyone who conducts surveillance will have their own brand that they prefer to use and I try to ignore the ‘camera snobs’ that argue that one brand is better over another.
 It is totally down to personal preference.
 Equally important is the lens that you use, there is no point in paying £1,000 for a camera if you have a ‘kit’ or cheap lens on it.

 What Makes a Camera Cheap or Expensive?